With my professional beta reading/manuscript critique service, I offer a kind of ‘test’ reading of an unreleased and, usually, unpolished manuscript.

 - Turnaround: usually within two weeks, and I try to take into account anyone who is anxiously waiting to move forward with a longer project, but no guarantees are made.
 This is a free service and sometimes I get busy.

 - Number of submissions: no formal restrictions.
-However: submissions beyond your first will move to the back of the queue (if one exists) and may get read very soon, if at all.
+However: submissions beyond your first will move to the back of the queue (if one exists) and may not get read very soon, if at all.
 Broadly: a submission every few months should be fine; several per week will likely mean that they won’t all be read.

 - Please do not submit more than once from the same project.
 This is not a way to get a major project critiqued for free.
 Apart from the fact that I’m not actually a charity, a fractured reading like that just wouldn’t yield good results for you.

-This varies, but primarily it will down to the length of the manuscript and your chosen package.
+This varies, but primarily it will be down to the length of the manuscript and your chosen package.

 For full novels (around 80K words), expect 2 weeks for the Lite and Standard packages.
 Premium will take no more than 10 days.